-Franz Rothlauf received a Diploma in Electrical Engineering from the University of Erlangen, Germany, a Ph.D. in Information Systems from the University of Bayreuth, Germany, a Habilitation from the university of Mannheim, Germany, in 1997, 2001, and 2007, respectively.
+Franz Rothlauf received a Diploma in Electrical Engineering from the University of Erlangen, Germany, a Ph.D. in Information Systems from the University of Bayreuth, Germany, a Habilitation from the University of Mannheim, Germany, in 1997, 2001, and 2007, respectively.

-He is currently chair of Information Systems, Mainz University, Germany.
+He is currently chair of Information Systems, Johannes Gutenberg-University Mainz, Germany.
 He has published more than 50 technical papers in the context of evolutionary computation, co-edited several conference proceedings, and is author of the books "Representations for Genetic and Evolutionary Algorithms" and "Design of Modern Heuristics".

 His main research interests are problem representations for heuristic search approaches especially evolutionary algorithms.
-He is a member of the Editorial Board of Evolutionary Computation Journal and Journal of Artificial Evolution and Applications.
-He has been organizer of several workshops on representations issues, chair of EvoWorkshops in 2005 and 2006, co-organizer of the European workshop series on "Evolutionary Computation in Communications, Networks, and Connected Systems", co-organizer of the European workshop series on "Evolutionary Computation in Transportation and Logistics", and co-chair of the program commitee of the GA track at GECCO 2006.
+He is a member of the Editorial Board of Evolutionary Computation Journal.
+He has been organizer of several workshops on representations issues, chair of EvoWorkshops in 2005 and 2006, co-organizer of the European workshop series on "Evolutionary Computation in Communications, Networks, and Connected Systems", co-organizer of the European workshop series on "Evolutionary Computation in Transportation and Logistics", and co-chair of the program committee of the GA track at GECCO 2006.
 He was conference chair of GECCO 2009.
+He is member of the executive board of SIGEVO and treasurer of SIGEVO.